rafalh/btcwidget/README.md

 Notice
 ------
-Use BitGUI at your own risk.
+Use BTC Widget at your own risk.
 I'm not responsible of any loss of money resulting from using this application.

 License